 Responding to incidents of sexual misconduct can be challenging, whether you are the person harmed or someone trying to help.
 All of us play a vital role in creating a safer, more caring campus culture in which bias, harassment, and violence have no place—and every member of our community is free to flourish.

-The Prohibition of Sex Discrimination, Sexual Harassment and has been developed to address all types of sexual misconduct, including sexual assault, sexual harassment, stalking, dating violence and domestic violence.
+The Prohibition of Sex Discrimination, Sexual Harassment and Other Sexual Misconduct policy has been developed to address all types of sexual misconduct, including sexual harassment, sexual assault, stalking, dating violence and domestic violence.

 The UIC Sexual Misconduct website serves as a comprehensive resource for students, faculty, and staff.
-The site includes information about the UIC Prohibition of Sex Discrimination, Sexual Harassment and Sexual Misconduct policy and procedures, helpful resources, and the university’s prevention and training programs.
+The site includes information about the UIC Prohibition of Sex Discrimination, Sexual Harassment and Other Sexual Misconduct policy and procedures, helpful resources, and the university’s prevention and training programs.

-The website was created by the members of the Student Response Team which include representatives from the Office of the Dean of Students, UIC Police, Office for Access and Equity, University Counsel, Campus Advocacy Network, Counseling Center, Campus Housing, Wellness Center, Office of International Services, Campus Programs, Campus Auxiliary Services, and Public Affairs.
+The website was created by University representatives from the Office for Access and Equity, Office of the Dean of Students, UIC Police, University Counsel, Campus Advocacy Network, Counseling Center, Campus Housing, Wellness Center, Office of International Services, Campus Programs, Campus Auxiliary Services, and Public Affairs.